eksctl-io/eksctl/site/content/usage/experimental/01-gitops.md

 Configuring GitOps can be done easily with eksctl.
 The command `eksctl gitops apply` takes an existing EKS cluster and an empty repository and sets them up with GitOps and a specified Quick Start profile.
-This means that with one command the cluster will have all the components provided by the Quick Start profile installed in the cluster.
+This means that with one command the cluster will have all the components provided by the Quick Start profile installed in the cluster and you can enjoy the advantages of GitOps moving forward.

 The basic command usage looks like this: